Pioneer-Centre-for-AI/p1-compute-documentation/docs/01_p1_dtu_hpc.md

 # P1 DTU HPC

 ## Overview
-The P1 DTU HPC is hosted at DTU and provides high-performance computing resources for P1 members.
+The P1 DTU HPC is hosted at DTU and provides high-performance computing resources for P1 members (PhD and above).
 It is particularly suitable for medium to large-scale machine learning experiments and research projects.

 ## Getting Access
 Before accessing the P1 DTU HPC, you must first [register to become a member of P1](https://www.aicentre.dk/affiliation) by filling out this [form](https://da.surveymonkey.com/r/P1Affiliation).

+If you are a P1 member with a MSc, research assistant (RA) role, or similar, then you are not eligible for access without an approval of exception from a co-lead or P1 faculty member.
+Please fill in this [P1 HPC Access Exception Form](https://forms.gle/q1ETeFCAeho6qqMK6) and have the approving person send a confirmation to the governance mail at <compute-governance-p1@aicentre.dk>.

 ### Account Setup